Joseph d'Aguilar Samuda: Atmospheric railways

-As a result, he was invited by the directors of the London and Croydon Railway to supply equipment to operate their trains on this principle between London Bridge and Epsom.
+As a result, he was invited by the directors of the London and Croydon Railway to supply equipment to operate their trains on the Atmospheric railway principle between London Bridge and Epsom.
 The first stage of this project (between Croydon and Forest Hill) opened in January 1846, but the system of propulsion encountered many problems.
 The London and Croydon Railway became a part of the London Brighton and South Coast Railway in July, and the new board of directors invited Samuda to operate the new atmospheric railway in return for a fixed fee.
 However, once further propulsion problems became apparent in the second section of line to be equipped (between Forest Hill and New Cross during 1847 the atmospheric method of propulsion was abandoned and the equipment sold.

 Political career

 Joseph Samuda also had an important parliamentary career.
 He was a member of the Metropolitan Board of Works from 1860 to 1865, whereupon he entered Parliament as the Liberal MP for Tavistock.
 He sat for that constituency until 1868, when he was returned for the Tower Hamlets, which he represented until 1880.
 Then he lost his seat owing to his support for Benjamin Disraeli's foreign policy.
 While in the House he spoke with much authority on all matters connected with his profession.
 Some of his speeches are described as "treasure-houses of technical and political knowledge."
 He abandoned Judaism and was interred in Kensal Green Cemetery, London.
 In 1837 he married Louisa Ballin, daughter of Samuel Ballin of Holloway.

 The Samuda Estate, on the site of his shipyard, in Cubitt Town, is named after him and his brother, and includes Ballin Court, named after his wife, Louisa.
 They lived at 7 Gloucester Square, Bayswater and had a daughter called Ada.

 He was one of the original officers of the 2nd Tower Hamlets Rifle Volunteer Corps raised in the East End of London in April 1861, when he was commissioned as a captain.